dev-academy-programme/curriculum/concepts/git-best-practice/README.md

 **GitHub** is an online interface to easily use Git to collaborate with many people.
 GitHub hosts your projects online and adds some extra functionality to git such as 'issues' and 'pull requests'.

 **Git vs GitHub**
-Git is the tool
+Git is the local tool
-GitHub is the service for projects that use git
+GitHub is the remote service for projects that use git

 **Wow.
 What?**
 If everything seems unclear now, don't worry.
 Time and practice are the best way to let things sink in.
 It'll make more sense using Git and GitHub in your own projects.